dominictarr/markembed/README.md

 (the query is expanded to be attributes, as with all embedding elements href becomes `src`, link-text becomes alt-text)

+Using the title field means that markdown renderers that do not support `markembed` will simply show the embeds as links, which may still be useful.

 ## embed types built into html

 * image